 - Epoxy Acrylates

-Understanding the differences between the three types will help you considerably when making the choice for your needs.
+Understanding the differences between the three types will help you considerably when making a choice for your needs.

 1- Pure Epoxy

 Pure epoxy comes in two different categories, one component, and two-component.